Hindustan Contessa: Isuzu-engine era

 By the late eighties, Hindustan had tied-up with Isuzu of Japan and started manufacturing their 1.8 L 4ZB1 petrol engine and matching five-speed gearbox for installation in the Contessa.
 The new car was called the Contessa Classic with distinctive "CLASSIC" and "1.8GL" badging on the trunk lid.
 The Isuzu-engined car quickly displaced the BMC-engined model, which was phased out in short order.
 The car achieved an increased top speed of around 160 km/h.

 Even though the Contessa was based on a 1970s design, the interior was quiet and the seats were considered to be extremely comfortable.
-The basic design of the Contessa has remained the same throughout its life, though HM made minor updates throughout the life of the model such as a revised grille during the 1990s.
+The basic design of the Contessa remained the same throughout its life, though HM made minor updates throughout the life of the model such as a revised grille during the 1990s.
 Numerous features like fuel injection, power windows, power steering, bigger bumpers, upgraded headlights, air conditioning, etcetera, were introduced in phases to keep the car appealing to the premium customer.

 In the 1990s, Hindustan started manufacturing the 2.0 L Isuzu 4FC1 diesel engine that came to power the Contessa Diesel.
 The diesel was a reasonably strong seller, considering its high price.
 A turbo diesel version was introduced a few years later.

 However, after the advent of more modern cars from GM, Ford, Fiat, Tata, etcetera, the demand for the Contessa began to wane.
 Maruti Suzuki had grabbed the lion's share of the market and intense competition between the new auto manufacturers brought modern fuel-efficient cars to the Indian marketplace in the late 1990s.
 The constant rise of petrol prices was the final nail in the coffin for the now comparably thirsty Contessa, which was phased out in 2002.
 Towards the end of production, there were three versions of this car; the 1.8 GLX (Isuzu petrol), 2.0 DLX (Isuzu diesel) and 2.0 TD (Isuzu turbo diesel).